Daniru2007/Daniru2007/README.md

 - 👋 Hi, I’m @Daniru2007
-- 👀 I’m interested in programming
+- 🧠 I know Python, C++, html, css and little bit of java script
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Web Dev

 <!---
 Daniru2007/Daniru2007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.